 Following this, a demand-side analysis driven by primary trade and consumer research was launched in these markets to understand the demand dynamics intricately and future prospects.
 This research was backed by discussions with industry experts knowledgeable in the market and trade dynamics of the travel industry.

 After analysis of the data, we were able to identify the supply and demand side factors governing the market and the online travel market share in each of the shortlisted countries.
 For example, in country 1 in our analysis, the top 4 cities formed ~50% of the total hotel market by value and the growth of the industry was propelled by big budget chains.
-Further, a vast majority of the tourists in this country were domestic with a healthy balance between leisure seeking and business-driven travellers.
+Further, the vast majority of the tourists in this country were domestic with a healthy balance between leisure seeking and business-driven travelers.
 Similar conclusions were drawn up for other shortlisted countries and shared with the client.